Button

 Condensed

-Alignment on pages
+Alignment on page

 The alignment of a button in a view or container depends on the context.

-- Align buttons left if they follow left-aligned content, for example, in a simple form or after a paragraph.
+- Align buttons left if they follow left-aligned content.
+For example, in a simple form or after a paragraph.

-- Align buttons right to convey a sense of progression for the action
+- Align buttons right to convey a sense of progression for the action triggered

-triggered by the button, for example, in a
+by the button.
+For example, in a

 Order